kuhle2018/LINMOY25104_FTO2502_A1_Lindokuhle-Moyakhe_JSL03/README.md

 ## Code Quality & Maintainability

-- Use meaningful variable and function names to ensure readability and maintainability.
+- Meaningful variable and function names enhance readability and maintainability.
-- Follow consistent indentation and formatting to enhance code clarity.
+- Consistent indentation and formatting ensure clarity in code structure.
-- Include comments explaining key logic and functionality to support future modifications.
+- Comments explain key logic and functionality, making future modifications easier.

+## Languages Used !
+- HTML
+- CSS
+- JAVASCRIPT

+## Set Up For Project
+- Go to my github : **https://github.com/kuhle2018/LINMOY25104_FTO2502_A1_Lindokuhle-Moyakhe_JSL03.git**
+- Fork the repository.
+- Clone the repository.
+- Ensure HTML,CSS,JAVASCRIPT and live server extensions are installed before getting started.

 ## Expected Outcome

-A **structured and limited task management system** that enables users to add, review, and filter tasks efficiently while ensuring **clean, well-documented, and maintainable code.**
+- A **structured and limited task management system** that enables users to add, review, and filter tasks efficiently while ensuring **clean, well-documented, and maintainable code.**

 **Console Log of all and completed tasks**